Arian Foster: Film and television

 From a young age, Foster expressed a creative interest in activities outside sports, such as poetry in elementary school, and improvisation and theater in high school.

 Foster first appeared on television as an actor, and not an athlete, as a guest star of the show Hawaii Five-0 in an episode that takes place during the Pro Bowl.
 He played himself, aiding Danno and McGarrett as they solved the murder of a tech executive, while Foster was in town for the game.

 After getting injured in the 2013 season, Foster joined the cast of the movie Draft Day, to play a running back getting drafted into the NFL.
 The film came out in April 2014.

-Foster has not ruled out the possibility of partaking in an acting job once again if it does not interrupt his career as an athlete in any way.
+Foster has not ruled out acting once again.
 In an interview on the subject he stated, "I thoroughly enjoyed my experiences in the film industry thus far.
 So I don't see why, if an opportunity presents itself again, I wouldn't jump on it, but it won't get in the way of my football career because that's first and foremost.
 That was my dream since I was seven years old."

 In 2015, Foster was one of the narrators for the documentary film Unity.

 On March 8, 2017, Foster appeared on Joe Rogan's podcast the Joe Rogan Experience #928.
 He responded to comments he made on Twitter about being able to kill a wolf, and discussed his interest in physics, astronomy, artistic endeavors, and his uncensored take on the NCAA and the NFL.
 Foster also made a guest appearance on the YouTube podcast Painkiller Already (PKA) during which he gave his opinions on the NFL's battle with CTE and continued with his ideas on killing a wolf.
-He also told his struggles with dealing with instantaneous fame of college football.
+He also told his struggles about dealing with the instantaneous fame of college football.

 Foster started his own podcast, Now What? with Arian Foster, in fall 2017.
 The podcast (also available on YouTube) features Foster conversing with guests on a wide range of topics "from current events to unexplored regions of our universe."

 In 2017 Foster also had a cameo in the movie Baywatch starring Dwayne Johnson and Zac Efron.

 In 2018, Foster appeared on the MTV series The Challenge: Champs vs. Stars as a contestant raising money for his charity the Arian Foster Foundation.

 In February 2021, Foster and PFT Commenter launched a podcast for Barstool Sports.
 Their podcast, Macrodosing, discusses conspiracy theories and cover-ups, and elements such as the deep web.